Enontekiö: Filming Lapland's Mountains

 Logistics in Enontekiö

-Most villages in Enontekiö lie along Highway E8, which runs along the Swedish border rivers, from Turku in southern Finland to Tromso in Norway.
-Accommodation in these villages vary from hotels and cottages to holiday villages.
+Most villages in Enontekiö lie along Highway E8, which runs along the Swedish border rivers, from Turku in southern Finland to Tromsø in Norway.
+The largest village is Hetta, in southeast Enontekiö.
+Accommodation in Hetta and other villages vary from hotels and cottages to holiday villages.
 Chalets and other accommodation in Kilpisjärvi take advantage of the epic views of the mountains and tundra-like landscapes.
-Kilpisjärvi also has restaurants and catering services.
+Hetta, Kilpisjärvi and other tourism destinations also offer restaurants and catering services.

 Visit the travel website for Enontekiö for more information.